-In the meantime, Analysis Stage 2 has started to recruit as of 27th November-2024 recruiting.
+In the meantime, Analysis Stage 2 has started to recruit as of 27th November-2024.
 This will need 600 participants per arm.
-The total number across Octopus will depend on whether two, one, or no arms continue after MRI analysis.
+The total number across the entire trial will depend on whether two, one, or no arms continue after MRI analysis.

-New arms can also be added to Octopus in the future to test other new and promising drugs.
+New arms can also be added to the trial in the future to test other new and promising drugs.
 If this happens then each new arm will, again, have 125 participants in the first stage and grow to 600 if it continues into the second.

-How long will it take?
+5. How long will it take?

 The first stage, Analysis Stage 1, has lasted for 17 months.
-Participants recruited in this time have four MRI scans to look for treatment effects on the brain.
+Participants recruited in this time have 4 MRI scans to look for treatment effects on the brain.
 After that, the researchers will examine the MRI scan data and decide if the treatments show enough promise to continue to be tested in the second stage of the trial.

 The second stage, Analysis Stage 2, which started recruitment on 27th November 2024.
 This will last at least another 3 years.
-Participants will continue to take medication, but no longer need to do MRIs.
+Participants will continue to take medication but no longer need to do MRIs.

-Why has it taken so long to open Octopus?
+6. Why has it taken so long to open the trial?